mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 function.
 If you scroll near the bottom, you will see your environment variable with the API key.
 Click on "testing" near the top.

-Copy and Paste in the object definition we created in `send-msg.sh` and click on the "Test the function" button.
+Copy and Paste the object definition we created in `send-msg.sh` and click on the "Test the function" button.
 If all goes according to plan, you will get your email and the webhook will be activated.
 The "View Logs" entry near the top will take you where you can see the logs.